 But before you can start interviewing candidates, you need to draw them in with a well-written, accurate, compelling job description that describes the role, the necessary qualifications and experience, and your culture.

-Sales Manager Job Description
+How to Write a Sales Manager Job Description

 Here's the anatomy of a sales manager job description so that you can get started finding the right person to take your organization's sales goals to the next level:

 The "Responsibilities" section of a job description is critical because it paints a picture of what the role will be like.
 Applicants will then be able to decide if they see themselves in the position.
-The key is to describe the objectives and tasks you expect the sales manager to successfully complete on a weekly or monthly basis.

 Here are some sales manager responsibilities to add to your job description.

-1. Hit Quota
+1. Hit sales quotas.

-2. Mentor and Train Sales Reps
+2. Mentor and train sales reps.

 The candidate should understand their responsibility to help their team of sales reps develop their skills.
 This should include facilitating regular performance management reviews with their reps to provide feedback and coaching.
+Screen potential candidates for prior mentoring experience.
+Even if this is their first managerial role, they should have had experience mentoring, teaching, or coaching a coworker.

 Sales managers are often responsible for building their own teams (or for working alongside HR to build their team).
 In many roles, sales managers are in charge of recruiting, interviewing, extending job offers to, and training new salespeople for a smooth transition into the team.
+If a candidate doesn’t have recruitment experience, ask them whether they’d be willing to undergo training.

-4. Create Sales Forecasts
+4. Create sales forecasts.

-5. Analyze Performance Data
+5. Analyze performance data.

 Effective sales managers are able to analyze performance metrics to make data-driven decisions and provide effective coaching to their team.
+They’ll also use this data to create accurate sales forecasts and find opportunities for improvement or growth.

 Providing strategic direction for their organization is a key function for sales managers.
 A candidate should demonstrate the ability to create, implement, and measure the success of a sales strategy.
+Not only that, but they should have experience articulating this strategy to stakeholders and have experience expanding into new markets or verticals.

 Having a sales process in place can streamline the daily responsibilities of every member of the team.
 The organization’s sales manager should be the ultimate champion for their team’s sales process, ensuring the process is followed and striving for continuous improvement.
+They won’t settle for any process — if they can make an improvement, they will.
+Ask candidates whether they have experience improving a process at their company and find out how their changes drove results for the business.

 Want a more interesting — and often more comprehensive — way to communicate these responsibilities beyond the typical bulleted list?
 Describe a "week in the life of" your sales manager.